devHudi/gatsby-starter-hoodie/contents/posts/quick-start/index.md

 #### Case 1

-If the repository name is the same as your GitHub name (if your GitHub page URL is `https://{YOUR_GITHUB_NAME}.github.io`) run the following command to deploy.
+If the repository name contains .github.io (if your GitHub page URL is `https://{YOUR_GITHUB_NAME}.github.io`) run the following command to deploy.

 ```
 $ npm run deploy-gh